mrigsby/cbwire-cli/README.md

 Install via CommandBox like so:

-`box install git://github.com/mrigsby/cbwire-cli.git`
+`box install cbwire-cli`

-*It can be installed from the gitub repo until its ready to be published on ForgeBox*

-*💡 Be sure to change into the root of your ColdBox application or include the `appMapping` argument*
+*💡 Be sure to change into the root of your ColdBox application or include the `appMapping` argument before running commands*

 ## Command Line Arguments